TerraMetas/metaverser/smart-contracts/LZBridge-ERC20/readme.md

 ### OFT Adapter on BSC

-This contract is used to send and receive MTVT tokens on the BSC network. https://bscscan.com/address/0xa4e836cc0791a5ff8c8aa4b2aa0a0dabc383e38b
+This contract is used to send and receive MTVT tokens on the BSC network:

+https://bscscan.com/address/0xa4e836cc0791a5ff8c8aa4b2aa0a0dabc383e38b